Dingo Den sanctuary

 I left feeling passionate about Dingo Den’s mission to not only rescue [dingoes], but to rehabilitate the image of what I now believe to be the most misunderstood animal on the planet. - Justin Mills, California, USA

-Our sanctuary aims to provide education and training for local community members, whilst being a safe haven for dingoes in our care.
-As Sydney’s very first dingo sanctuary, our aim is to provide a protected space where dingoes can thrive in a natural habitat similar to what they would experience in the wild.
+Our native wildlife sanctuary is strategically nested at the foothills of the world heritage listed Blue Mountains National Park.
+As Sydney’s very first dingo sanctuary, its aim is to provide a protected space where dingoes can thrive in a natural habitat similar to what they would experience in the wild.
 The sanctuary allows our dingoes to freely roam, and gives visitors the valuable opportunity to observe these fascinating creatures at their best.

 Part of the sanctuary’s aim is to advance the natural environment, advocating for the conservation of vulnerable flora and fauna.
 Our sanctuary carers and dedicated volunteers work to maintain the sanctuary and support native plants, which in turn assists with the biodiversity of the sanctuary and it’s surrounds.